aureus123/catalogs/jeha3/paper.md

 | Yarnall-Frisby USNO | 10,676 | 4,295 | 4,658 | 10,224 | 9,702 |
 | ZC (see next section) | 5,552 | 5,755 | 5,756 | 2,380 | 4,709 |

 *Table 4.
 Number of cross-identification pairs generated per source catalog and target catalog.
-SAO and HD identifications are obtained transitively through PPM.*
+SAO and HD identifications are obtained transitively through PPM.
+A dash indicates that no cross-identification file was generated for that combination.*

-The CD×PPM files (one per volume) are additionally used in the error-detection workflow described in Section 3.1; the remaining files constitute stand-alone cross-identification resources.
 All files share the same CSV format: `index1, index2, mag, dist`, where `mag` is the source catalog magnitude and `dist` is the angular separation in arcseconds at the comparison epoch.

 ### 4.8 Cross-Identifications for Gould's Zone Catalog